 If you or someone you know is in immediate danger, please call 911.

 Human trafficking is a situation in which an individual is compelled to work or engage in commercial sex through the use of force, fraud or coercion.
-If the individual is under the age of 18 and engaging in commercial sex they are experiencing regardless if force, fraud, or coercion is also taking place.
+If the individual is under the age of 18 and engaging in commercial sex they are experiencing trafficking regardless of whether force, fraud, or coercion is also taking place.

 If you believe you may have information about a trafficking situation:

-Chat the National Human Trafficking Hotline via www.humantraffickinghotline.org/chat
+- Chat the National Human Trafficking Hotline via humantraffickinghotline.org/chat.

 Report missing children or child pornography to the National Center for Missing and Exploited Children (NCMEC) at 1-800-THE-LOST (843-5678) or through their Cybertipline.